 At times, families may require further support for a variety of reasons.
 The school is committed to working with families in order to help meet their needs through the involvement of supportive agencies such as health bodies, charities and social care.
 The school will discuss with families as and when required to see if such support could help them via, for example, securing support from Children’s Service’s Early Support Team – who can provide support and advice to families.

 The school is always welcoming of parents requesting support.
-Our Pastoral Manager, Miss Mason or our Inclusion Manager, Mrs Maloney would always happy to discuss any concerns you have.
+Our Pastoral Manager, Miss Mason or our Inclusion Manager, Miss Fraser would always happy to discuss any concerns you have.
 Please arrange a meeting time via the school office or phone 0208 204 6294.

 All appropriate guidance will be followed for children in Local Authority Care and the school will ensure that children in such circumstances are given the opportunity to succeed.
 All support will be considered on a case-to-case basis to ensure individual needs are met.